 Valerian has been used by people for thousands of years.
 Even today, it's remarkably calming effect is a great comfort to people struggling with everything from sleep and insomnia to nervous anxiousness.
-This is one of our favourite herbs for sleep and can be found in our much-loved Night Time tea and organic Night Time capsules.
+This is one of our favourite herbs for sleep and can be found in our much-loved organic Night Time tea.
 Interestingly, many cats also love the smell of this herb and its affects are similar to catnip.

 Not just for Christmas, this warming spice has a reputation for its settling and calming properties in both traditional Indonesian herbal medicine and Western herbal medicine.
 It’s said to help you stay asleep as well as fall asleep.